 Welcome Home Loan

-You could also be eligible for a Welcome Home Loan to help you with when you have a 10% deposit to purchase a home, more information on this is available here
+You could also be eligible for a Welcome Home Loan to help you when you have a 10% deposit to purchase a home.
+More information is available here.

 Wondering how it all works or where to start?
-Here is a common way the process works.
+Here's an overview of the process.

 Obtain a mortgage pre-approval with the help of Wellington Mortgage Brokers.
-Based on your needs we help work out your budget for the home purchase and work out the best bank/lender to work with initially.
+Based on your needs we help work out your budget for the home purchase and work out the best bank or lender to work with initially.

 Once all the conditions are ticked off the buyer confirms the contract via their lawyer.
-Deposit is then paid to the agent.
-The Agent will eventually deduct their commission and pass on the balance to the seller.
+A deposit is then paid to the agent.
+The agent will eventually deduct their commission and pass on the balance to the seller.

-The Mortgage Broker will confirm final loan structure with the buyer, haggle rates with the bank, arrange to lock in rates if need be for settlement day, arrange insurances if need be and advise bank of final details.
+The mortgage broker will confirm final loan structure with the buyer, haggle rates with the bank, arrange to lock in rates for settlement day, arrange insurances if required and advise bank of final details.

 Here is a copy of the REAA-Sale–Purchase-Agreement-guide

 Interested in finding out more about our help for first-home buyers?
 Please watch our video below and contact us today to discuss your options.